 For the section of shoreline north of the Matau Mouth (Transects 139-207), the long term historical accretionary rates mean that when extrapolated into the future there is continued accretion of the shoreline.
 On average, this shoreline is most likely to accrete on average between 13 to 25m over the next 30 years, and 22 to 41m over the next 50 years.
 There is some uncertainty around the extrapolation of these rates, however the results show that it is very unlikely that this section of shoreline will turn erosional.
-There is a 5% chance that this shoreline would accrete 9-18m less over the next 30 years, and between 19-29m less over the next 50 years.
+There is a 5% chance that this shoreline would accrete 9-18m less over the next 30 years.